What Does It Mean to Get Fired?

 However, if one takes too many sick days or vacation days at the wrong times, it could get him fired.
-For example, if you keep asking for time off when the company is in the middle of a busy season, it reflects poorly on the employee’s dedication.
+For example, if an employee keeps asking for time off when the company is in the middle of a busy season, it reflects poorly on the employee’s dedication.

 4. Cheating on the job application

-Most people beef up their resumes and assume that once they’ve secured positions, what they did to get the jobs is no longer important.
-However, it is not the case.
+Most people beef up their resumes and assume that once they’ve secured a position, what they did to get the job is no longer important.
+However, that is not the case.
 If the individual’s performance starts lagging, the HR department can decide to review the employee’s resume again.

-If the company manager is constantly dissatisfied with an employee’s performance and then he finds out that the worker lied in the application, he won’t hesitate to terminate the employment.
+If the company manager is constantly dissatisfied with an employee’s performance and then he finds out that the worker lied in the application, he may not hesitate to terminate the employment.

 5. Forging company records

-Falsifying firm records is not only unethical, but it can also get an employee fired.
+Falsifying firm records is not only unethical and possibly illegal, but it can also get an employee fired.

 6. Using a company computer for personal use

 Nothing gets a worker fired faster than using company equipment for personal business.
-For example, if an employee is caught playing games, checking out his Facebook friends or watching a movie, is very likely to get fired.
+For example, an employee who is caught playing games, checking out his Facebook friends, or watching a movie, is very likely to get fired.
 Even if one gets some free time, he should spend it wisely engaging in meaningful activities such as helping his co-workers.

 Signs that an Employee is About to Get Fired